PostgreSQL as the substructure for IoT and the next wave of computing

 In addition, thanks to this architecture we are able to scale a Hypertable up to tens of terabytes, while achieving hundreds of thousands of inserts per second, all on a single node.
 (More on our benchmarks vs Postgres and vs Postgres 10.)

 This design also allowed us to retain all of the benefits of Postgres that we listed earlier:

 - Relational model + JOINs: Hypertables live alongside “vanilla” relational tables

 - Reliability, ease-of-use, ecosystem: Our design doesn’t muck with the underlying storage layer, and maintains the same SQL syntax, so it operates and feels just like Postgres.

 - Flexible datatypes (including JSON), geospatial support: Similarly, this approach maintains compatibility with all of the Postgres native datatypes and extensions like PostGIS.

 - Momentum: As an extension (i.e., not a fork), the design is compatible with Postgres mainline and will continue to benefit from the continued underlying improvement in Postgres (and also allows us to contribute back to the community).

 Now that we can scale Postgres for IoT, we can also choose from a variety of applications and tools to use on top: e.g., Kafka, RabbitMQ, MQTT, Apache Spark, Grafana, Tableau, Rails, Django… the list goes on and on.

-In other words, even though Postgres is multi-decade-old open source project, it has now accidentally become the ideal platform for IoT and the next wave of computing.
+In other words, even though Postgres is a multi-decade-old open-source project, it has now accidentally become the ideal platform for IoT and the next wave of computing.

 If learning about our journey has been helpful, you’re welcome to follow the same path and scale Postgres yourself.
 But if you’d rather save time, you’re also welcome to use TimescaleDB (open source, Apache 2).
 The choice is yours.
 But we are here to help.